 |“ìÉà äÇîÌÅúÄéí éÀäÇìÀìåÌ éÈ-äÌ, åÀìÉà ëÌÈì-éÉøÀãÅé ãåÌîÈä. åÇàÂðÇçÀðåÌ ðÀáÈøÅêÀ éÈ-äÌ — îÅòÇúÌÈä åÀòÇã-òåÉìÈí, äÇìÀìåÌ-éÈäÌ.” (úäìéí ÷è"å:éæ-éç)|

 |“The dead do not praise God, nor do those who go down in the silence [of the grave].
 But we bless God, from now and forever!”
 (Psalm 115:17-18)|

-|“One should always engage in Torah and mitzvot while alive.
-For after death, one no longer has Torah and mitzvot, and God derives no more praise from him.”
+|“While alive, one should always engage in Torah and mitzvot.
+After death, one no longer has Torah and mitzvot, and God derives no more praise from him.”
 (Shabbat 30a)|

 Spiritually, we advance through Torah study and mitzvot.
 These tools, however, serve no purpose in the next world.
 “After death, one no longer has Torah and mitzvot, and God derives no more praise from him.”
 The soul no longer improves (mishtabeach) after death.
-The special praise (shevach) derived from the soul’s elevation to new heights is only relevant to those alive in this world.
+The special praise (shevach) derived from the soul’s elevation to new heights is only relevant to those living in this world.

 The Sages taught (Menachot 29b) that God created two worlds with His holy Name.
 The physical world was created with the letter hey, and the next world with the letter yud.
-Together, the spiritual and physical realms interact; together, they compose God’s Name.
+Together, the spiritual and physical realms interact.
+Together, they compose God’s Name.

 (Adapted from Ein Eyah vol. III, p.
 80)